speakeasy-sdks/vercel-ts/README.md

 </div>

 > [!NOTE]
 > This SDK is an example and not yet ready for production usage.
+Please see the Vercel OSS repository for the [official Vercel SDK](https://github.com/vercel/vercel/tree/main/packages/sdk).

 <!-- Start Summary [summary] -->
 ## Summary